Table of Contents

 Ginkgo is available as capsules, which contains extracts of Ginkgo Biloba.
-The capsules can be taken in a dose of 1-2 capsules daily or as directed by health care professional.
+The capsules can be taken in a dose of 1-2 capsules daily or as directed by a health care professional.

-Guggul is gum resin (Niryas) of the Commiphora mukul tree.
+Guggul is gum resin (Niryas) of the Commiphora Mukul tree.
 The principle action of Guggulu as mentioned in Ayurveda are Tridosha Shamaka, Vedanasthapana, Lekhana, Shulahara And Shothahara.
 It is anti-inflammatory, hypolipedemic, antiseptic, antibacterial, astringent, antispasmodic and antifertility.

 Guggulu is highly effective in the treatment of Vata-Vikar and inflammatory conditions.
-The gum resin contains guggul sterons Z and E, guggul sterols I-V, two diterpenoids- a terpene hydrocarbon named cembreneA and a diterpene alcohol- mukulol, a-camphrone and cembrene, long chain aliphatic tetrols- octadecan-1,2,3,4-tetrol, eicosan-1,2,3,4-tetrol and nonadecan-1,2,3,4-tetrol.
-Major components from essential oil of gum resin are myrcene and dimyrcene.
+The gum resin contains guggul sterons Z and E, guggul sterols I-V, two diterpenoids- a terpene hydrocarbon named cembreneA and diterpene alcohol- mukulol, a-camphrone and cembrene, long chain aliphatic tetrols- octadecan-1,2,3,4-tetrol, eicosan-1,2,3,4-tetrol and nonadecan-1,2,3,4-tetrol.
+Major components from the essential oil of gum resin are myrcene and dimyrcene.

-It is effective in reducing synthesis of cholesterol in liver.
+It is effective in reducing the synthesis of cholesterol in the liver.
 It reduces serum triglycerides, LDL (bad) cholesterol and increases HDL.
 It can reduce 14-27 percent blood cholesterol and triglycerides by 22-30 percent.
 Guggulu increases metabolism of LDL.

 Guggul removes toxins from the body.
 It also works as a carrier for other drugs.
 It is used in Ayurveda for treatment of arthritis, rheumatism, gout, lumbago, disorders of the nervous, respiratory, digestive and circulatory systems.
 It has anti-inflammatory with strong purifying and rejuvenating properties.

-Study demonstrated that gugulipid has a significant protective effect against the streptozotocin-induced memory deficit model of dementia, the effect can be attributed to its cholesterol-lowering, antioxidant, and anti-acetylcholine esterase activity.
+A study demonstrated that gugulipid has a significant protective effect against the streptozotocin-induced memory deficit model of dementia, the effect can be attributed to its cholesterol-lowering, antioxidant, and anti-acetylcholine esterase activity.
 These observations suggest gugulipid as a potential anti-dementia drug.

 Trans-zeatin is the first naturally-occurring cytokinin identified from a plant source by Letham.
 Trans-Zeatin belongs to the family of the plant-growth hormones called cytokinins and was discovered in immature corn kernels from the genus Zea.
-It promotes growth of lateral buds and when sprayed on meristems stimulates cell division to produce bushier plants.
+It promotes the growth of lateral buds and when sprayed on meristems stimulates cell division to produce bushier plants.